javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 ```python
 api.delete_user(name=<user_name>)
 ```
-You need to have administrative access rights to be able to complete this action
+You need to have administrative access rights to be able to complete this action.

 __Update an Existing User__: